abhinemani/abhinemani.github.io/_posts/2021-04-04-Skills-Gap.md

 - How would you motivate employees to participate (eg credentialing, inducements, etc)?
 - How would you measure and assess the impact of these trainings (eg cost savings, project completion rates, resident satisfaction, etc)?

-Fortunately there are examples and research to pull from: federal teams such as 18F and local governments such as the City and County of Denver (Peak Academy) have run effective and well received trainings; and universities such as Harvard and nonprofits such as the OpenGov Foundation have performed research into these questions.
+Fortunately, there are examples and research to pull from: federal teams such as 18F and local governments such as the City and County of Denver (Peak Academy) have run effective and well received trainings; and universities such as Harvard and nonprofits such as the OpenGov Foundation have performed research into these questions.

 The goal of this project would be to pull together those valuable resources, along with new independent analysis via surveys, interviews, and focus groups into a series of tests to see what works: workshops, online platforms, or offsite retreats — or something else entirely.
 The scale of this challenge can only be met with rigor and creativity.
 That said, given the tremendous work happening to train leadership and the next generation of civic leaders, this seems to be the missing piece in institutionalizing a technologically competent and capable government: one that is more efficient, effective, and — critically — responsive to its constituents.

 ## Appendix 1: Example Outcomes

 Through various conversations with public sector experts, several (rough) concepts have emerged:

-“Quantico for GovTech”: Law enforcement agencies have highly regarded training institutions ranging from local police academies to federal institutions.
+- “Quantico for GovTech”: Law enforcement agencies have highly regarded training institutions ranging from local police academies to federal institutions.
 Participating in these is both an honor and a requirement.
 By creating centralized hubs of best practices, they ensure that all employees work with a baseline of expertise.
 A similar model — however different at scale and expectations — could be developed for technical proficiency (ie IT managers, analysts, etc).
-“Khan Academy for GovTech”: Online learning management systems (LMS) have opened up access to curriculum ranging from specialized topics to general education, including programs from institutions such as Harvard and Stanford Universities.
+- “Khan Academy for GovTech”: Online learning management systems (LMS) have opened up access to curriculum ranging from specialized topics to general education, including programs from institutions such as Harvard and Stanford Universities.
 One could leverage those platforms themselves or their examples to build new courses for the public sector.
-Workshops or retreats: In-person short-term workshops can engage individuals who have limited time, and programs such as “RailsBridge” illustrate that a common curriculum can be taught in a decentralized manner nationally by volunteers or ad hoc employees.
+- Workshops or retreats: In-person short-term workshops can engage individuals who have limited time, and programs such as “RailsBridge” illustrate that a common curriculum can be taught in a decentralized manner nationally by volunteers or ad hoc employees.
 Provided a curriculum, existing groups (NGOs, colleges, etc) could train public servants at scale.

 ## Appendix 2: What I’ve seen so far
 - Code for America: Developed training for fellows going to work inside government, existing government officials, and civic-minded volunteers, reaching overall at least 300 agencies
 - Cities of Los Angeles and Sacramento: Ran various trainings for city staff and built and deployed new technologies for use by operational staff (eg Mayor’s Dashboard).
-- Dozens of GovTech startupss (through EthosLabs): Tackled firsthand challenge of ensuring adoption by government employees of new tools.
+- Dozens of GovTech startups (through EthosLabs): Tackled firsthand the challenge of ensuring adoption by government employees of new tools.
-- University of Chicago: Built and taught civic tech course for the CS & Public Policy schools.
+- University of Chicago: Built and taught civic tech courses for the CS & Public Policy schools.